cheqd/product-docs/guides/anoncreds/revocation-status-list.md

 ---
 description: cheqd support for Ledger-Agnostic AnonCreds Revocation Status List Objects
 ---

-# Status List Entry Object
+# Status List Object

-## cheqd AnonCreds Object Method for Revocation Status List Entry Objects
+## cheqd AnonCreds Object Method for Revocation Status List Objects

-In the ledger-agnostic [AnonCreds](https://hyperledger.github.io/anoncreds-spec/) [specification](https://hyperledger.github.io/anoncreds-spec/), Status List Entry Objects contain the state of the cryptographic accumulator and revocation indices at a given point in time.
+In the ledger-agnostic [AnonCreds](https://hyperledger.github.io/anoncreds-spec/) [specification](https://hyperledger.github.io/anoncreds-spec/), Status List Objects contain the state of the cryptographic accumulator and revocation indices at a given point in time.
 This enables:

 1. Holders of Verifiable Credentials to generate a proof of non-revocation (or not) about their specific credential; and
 2. Verifiers to be able to verify that proof.

-A Status List Entry is generated and published immediately on creation of the [Revocation Registry Definition Object](revocation-registry-definition.md) so that it can be used immediately by holders.
-Over time, additional Status List Entries may be generated and published as the revocation status of one or more credentials within the Revocation Registry change.
+A Status List is generated and published immediately on creation of the [Revocation Registry Definition Object](revocation-registry-definition.md) so that it can be used immediately by holders.
+Over time, additional Status Lists may be generated and published as the revocation status of one or more credentials within the Revocation Registry change.

 In each of these subsequent Revocation Status List Objects, there is an updated **cryptographic accumulator** value AND an **updated list of revoked indices**, pointing to the Revocation Registry Definition Object and a location within a Tails File, associated with an index value.

-This documentation will guide an implementor of AnonCreds on cheqd on how the cheqd AnonCreds Object Method defines and structures Status List Entry IDs, Request Formats and Response Formats.
+This documentation will guide an implementor of AnonCreds on cheqd on how the cheqd AnonCreds Object Method defines and structures Status List IDs, Request Formats and Response Formats.

-### AnonCreds Status List Entry Objects
+### AnonCreds Status List Objects

 If you are not familiar with the latest Ledger-Agnostic AnonCreds Revocation Registry Definition structure, click the collapsible tile below to learn about the new format.